dicepencilpaper/emprise/emprise.md

 ### Moving

 If able to do so, combat participants can move before _or_ after their attack, and as an action in their _riposte_ (explained below).
 They can also choose to not move at all.
-Normally, an adventurer will move within Close range and no more than that unless there is some sort of enhancement (magical, for example).
+Normally, an adventurer will move within Close range and no more than that unless there is some sort of enhancement (dwimmeral, for example).
 Monsters and creatures will have their own maximum movement range as determined in their description.

 ### Attacking

 To perform an attack, roll the _adventuring_ die, or d20 if it is an entity with no fighting abilities.
 Attacks will be dice shifted by the target's armor (whether worn or natural).
-Other variables such as partial cover, environmental obstacles like fog, and other elements like magical protection will add up +1 DS.
+Other variables such as partial cover, environmental obstacles like fog, and other elements like dwimmeral protection will add up +1 DS.

 #### Riposte